If you make a purchase using a shopping link on our site, we may earn a commission. Learn More

 If you’re ready to buy a filament 3D printer, also known as an FDM 3D printer, you’ve probably discovered that there are an overwhelming number of choices available to you.
 As 3D printing has grown in popularity, there are more and more brands to choose from.
 And because 3D printers are fairly complex machines, there are many different specs and features you can compare between different printers.
 It’s hard to know which things matter and which don’t, and how to make a smart buying decision without many hours of research.

 In this guide, we’ll show you which features to pay attention to when buying an FDM 3D printer, and how to choose the printer that fits your needs best.
-We’ll also give you our specific brand recommendations, based on our own experiences with 3D printing.
 Whether you’re just window shopping or looking to jump into 3D printing immediately, this page should give you the information you need to choose a great FDM 3D printer.

 Choosing a Brand